Definition of Brewhouse Efficiency

-During the brewing process, crushed malted barley is combined with water creating “mash” in a stainless steel tank referred to as the mash tun.
-The mash tun then holds the mash at a set temperature for a set amount of time while the starches in the malted barley are converted into sugars that are used to create the beer.
+During the brewing process, crushed malted barley is combined with water creating “mash”.
+This is done in a stainless steel tank referred to as the mash tun.
+The mash tun then holds the mash at a set temperature for a set amount of time while the starches in the malted barley are converted into the sugars that are used to create the beer.

 What Is Considered an Efficient Brewhouse?

 It is extremely difficult—practically impossible—to get to 100% efficiency.
 An efficient brewhouse is a brewhouse that is able to collect 80-95% of the sugars from the mash tun.
-The more efficient a brewhouse is during this process, the less money they spend on barley, and the more money they make in the long run!
+The more efficient a brewhouse is during this process, the less money they proportionally spend on grains, and the more profit they make in the long run!

-Calculating brewhouse efficiency is essential for any brewery.
-It is important to know your brewhouse efficiency so you can better improve your processes and make the most profit.
-Brewer’s Friend offers a great efficiency calculator, but there are many other useful sites.
+Calculating extract efficiency is essential for any brewery.
+It’s important to know your brewhouse efficiency so you can better improve your processes and get the best ROI.
+Brewer’s Friend offers a great brewhouse efficiency calculator, but there are many other useful sites.

 Various equipment—such as a roller mill for brewing—can affect efficiency.
-A finer, more consistent crush from a roller mill allows the ability to pull more sugar off of the malt and barley.
-Roller mills that are not as consistent or fine in crushing grain, do not allow for as much sugar to be pulled which results in lower efficiency.
+A finer, more consistent crush from a roller mill allows more sugar to be pulled from the malt and barley.
+Roller mills that are not as consistent or fine in crushing grain do not allow for as much sugar to be pulled, resulting in lower efficiency.

-It is important to have a well-balanced and repeatable grind where some of the barley is finely milled and some is larger.
+It’s essential to have a well-balanced and repeatable grind where some of the barley is finely milled and some is larger.
 A quality sieve set helps evaluate this mill distribution.
 Any inconsistencies in your “grist” (milled barley) will negatively affect your brewing efficiency and your ability to properly extract sugars from the malt, which can result in larger discrepancies between original gravity and final gravity.

 2 Roller vs. 4 Roller Mill: Which Is Better for Brewhouse Efficiency?

-A two-roller mill has two rolls that are being used to crush the grain.
-This type of roll configuration creates a consistent mill and allows for the distribution of grain sizes.
+A two-roller mill has two rolls used to crush the grain.
+This type of roll configuration creates a consistent mill and allows for a good distribution of grain sizes.
 This is a base roller mill option.

 A four-roller mill has two sets of rollers.
 The additional two rollers create a finer grist, while still delivering consistent results.
 Four-roller mills offer more control and options for milling barley.
 Once the right level of milling has been achieved, that level can be set for future use.
 Lastly, four roller mills make it easier to separate the “sugar water” (also known as “wort”) from spent grain in a process known as “lautering”.

-The team at RMS Roller-Grinder prides themselves on creating the most efficient and consistent roller mills to keep final gravity as close as possible to original gravity.
-Whether your brew includes pale malts or brown malts, when you are ready to improve your brewing equipment and brewhouse efficiency, reach out and give us a call!
+The team at RMS Roller-Grinder prides itself on creating the industry’s most efficient and consistent roller mills to keep final gravity as close as possible to original gravity.
+Whether your brew includes pale malts or brown malts, when you are ready to improve your brewing equipment and brewhouse efficiency, contact us!